ablaom/ablaom.github.io/index.md

-Anthony is a co-creator and the lead contributor to [MLJ](https://github.com/alan-turing-institute/MLJ.jl), a Julia machine learning palatform developed at the Alan Turing Institute, London.
+Anthony is a co-creator and the lead contributor to [MLJ](https://github.com/alan-turing-institute/MLJ.jl), a Julia machine learning platform developed at the Alan Turing Institute, London.
 While presently focused on data science, Anthony continues to publish his research in peer-reviewed mathematics journals on a semi-regular basis.